Verso Paper Sartell Mill: Champion International

 As a result of a giant corporate merger in 1984, St. Regis Corporation was merged with Champion International Corporation, creating leadership in the markets of coated and uncoated publication grades and newsprint to the company’s already established positions in free-sheet paper for printing, writing, converting and business.

 International Paper

 In June 2000, Champion was purchased by International Paper making it the world’s largest paper and forest products company.

 Verso Paper

 In its last years, the mill was owned and operated by Verso Paper.
-On May 29, 2012, there was an explosion at the paper mill that resulted in a large fire, killing one man, injuring 4 others, and taking fourteen fire departments to put out.
+On May 28, 2012, there was an explosion at the paper mill that resulted in a large fire, killing one man, injuring 4 others, and taking fourteen fire departments to put out.

 On August 2, 2012, Verso announced that the Sartell mill would remain shut down permanently, putting about 260 employees out of work and ending over a century of papermaking in Sartell.

 The site was sold to AIM Development USA in 2013.
 There was another fire at the mill during demolition on September 19, 2013.

-As of January 2023, the site remains vacant.
+The City of Sartell purchased the 51-acre mill site, plus an adjacent 167-acre parcel, on June 14th, 2023.
+On September 30, 2024, the City signed a Purchase Agreement with Niron Magnetics for the construction of a 150,000-square-foot facility.